 Hover over maps for council updates, the latest weekly star ratings and annual Beach Suitability Grades.

 As a general precaution, swimming at Sydney's oceans beaches should be avoided for up to one day after heavy rainfall or for as long as stormwater is present.
 The most obvious signs of stormwater pollution are water discolouration as well as debris in the water and on the tide line.

-Winds – Light becoming N 20 to 30 km/h in the middle of the day.
+Winds – Light, becoming N 15 to 20 km/h in the late evening.